Offshore wind power: Environmental concerns

 While the offshore wind industry has grown dramatically over the last several decades, there is still a great deal of uncertainty associated with how the construction and operation of these wind farms affect marine animals and the marine environment.
+However, as the capacity of offshore wind has increased, a developing domain of academic research has continuously looked into a range of environmental side effects during the turbine life cycle phases of construction, operations and decommissioning.
+The various environmental consequences impact a range of marine species including seabirds, turtles, fish, seals, and whales.